ipfs/community/ecosystem-audit/README.md

 We are undertaking an audit of the overall IPFS information ecosystem in Q1 2020.
 This directory within the `community` repo acts as a holding pen for working documents, artifacts and commentary related to this effort as we work to *intentionally design our community*: *where* people find us, *how* they interact with us in those places, and how those interactions can become more *consistent* and *systematic*.

 ## Methodology/framework
-The overall framework for this audit focuses on examining the existing resources, needs and expectations, pain points, and potential delighters around three key pillars: **stakeholders**, **workstreams**, and **channels**.
+The overall framework for this audit focuses on examining the existing resources, needs and expectations, pain points, and potential action around three key pillars: **stakeholders**, **workstreams**, and **channels**.

 ### Stakeholders
 Within the context of this audit, **a *stakeholder* is anyone with an interest or concern in IPFS.** Because we to some degree want IPFS to be synonymous with the decentralized Web in the long-term future, and because we hope that "the decentralized Web" becomes simply "the Web", this suggests that *everyone* will be a stakeholder of some sort at some point — at least until the dweb becomes as ubiquitous and invisible as running water or electricity.
 We can't boil the ocean to that degree within this audit, but we do wish to consider a wide variety of stakeholders, for example: